Midnight at the Oasis: Brand New Heavies version

 A version of "Midnight at the Oasis" was recorded by British acid jazz and funk group Brand New Heavies, attributed to "Brand New Heavies featuring N'Dea Davenport".
-This version reached number 13 in the UK and number 11 in Scotland in August 1994, and was their biggest hit up until the departure of Davenport, when "Sometimes" made number 11 in 1997.
-The song was featured on their 1994 album Brother Sister.
+This version was released in July 1994 by FFRR and Delicious Vinyl, and reached number 13 in the UK and number 11 in Scotland in August 1994.
+It was their biggest hit up until the departure of Davenport, when "Sometimes" made number 11 in 1997 with new singer Siedah Garrett.
+"Midnight at the Oasis" was featured on their 1994 album Brother Sister.

 Critical reception

-Caroline Sullivan from The Guardian stated that N'Dea Davenport, "whose glistening voice glorifies even a lazy cover version of "Midnight at the Oasis"."
+Caroline Sullivan from The Guardian stated that N'Dea Davenport, "whose glistening voice glorifies even a lazy cover version of 'Midnight at the Oasis'."
 In his weekly UK chart commentary, James Masterton described it as a "faithfully rendered cover".
-A reviewer from Music & Media said, "Usually lite funky music is identified with garden parties and romantic restaurants at night by trendy clubbers, but not if marketed under the Acid Jazz banner.
+A reviewer from Music & Media said, "Usually lite funky music is identified with garden parties and romantic restaurants at night by trendy clubbers, but not if marketed under the acid jazz banner.
 This is hip guys!"
-Alan Jones from Music Week gave it four out of five and named it Pick of the Week, writing, "Stripped of the stretched jazzy gliding that typified Maria Muldaur's original, this 1974 hit is speeded up somewhat but adapts perfectly to the Acid Jazz treatment.
+Alan Jones from Music Week gave it a score of four out of five and named it Pick of the Week, writing, "Stripped of the stretched jazzy gliding that typified Maria Muldaur's original, this 1974 hit is speeded up somewhat but adapts perfectly to the Acid Jazz treatment.
 More radical overhauls are also included for clubs, where the record is already going down a storm."
+Ian McCann from NME named it "a latinish cover".
+Tony Cross from Smash Hits said it "sounds suspiciously like a funked-up Barry Manilow song".

 Music video

-A music video was made to accompany the song.
-It was directed by directors Max Giwa and Dania Pasquini, known as just Max & Dania.
+A music video was produced to promote the single.
+It was directed by directors Max Giwa and Dania Pasquini, known as just Max & Dania, and filmed in London.